Scythe-Anticheat/Scythe-Anticheat/README.md

       (A) => Detect if someone moves inside a block

   Speed -><br />
-      (A) = spawns in an entity and sees how far the player moves away from it.
+      (A) = Spawns in an entity and sees how far the player moves away from it.

 # Extra Commands.